 She's been two for a whole week, so we thought it was time to have another owl party!

-The good news is, Iris was feeling much better, so we were able to have Iris's buddies over for her "kid party" a week after the family celebrated.
+The good news is, Little Sister was feeling much better, so we were able to have Little Sister's buddies over for her "kid party" a week after the family celebrated.
 And we needed the extra week--we had lots of fun projects we did together to get ready for the party!

 |Look whooooo's two!|

-I made a bigger owl cake, and based on Liam's suggestion Iris decided she wanted her owl to be brown this time.
+I made a bigger owl cake, and based on The Boy's suggestion Little Sister decided she wanted her owl to be brown this time.
 No arguments from me, as the chocolate frosting I used for decoration last time was SO GOOD--so this time I got to use it for the whole cake!

 I tried this recipe for the cake, and I felt like the results were pretty similar to the first cake that I made--good, homemade tasting, but still not fluffy enough for my taste.
 I had such high hopes, too, because this recipe required me to whip the butter for FOUR WHOLE MINUTES before adding the sugar, then add the sugar in 1/4 cup increments, whipping for another full minute after each addition!
 That was the fluffiest dang butter/sugar mixture I'd ever seen, but it didn't really pay off for me.
 For this cake, I made a 1.5 recipe and baked it in a 9x13 pan, then after chilling it I cut it into two layers.
 If I do that again, I will divide it into two pans and bake it for less time--I think it was too thick to bake properly.